hzeller/timg/man/timg.1.md

 ## EXAMPLES

-See example invocations including scrolling diagonally or streaming an online video are collected at <https://github.com/hzeller/timg#examples>
+Some example invocations including scrolling diagonally or streaming an online video are collected at <https://github.com/hzeller/timg#examples>

 ## KNOWN ISSUES